cytopia/devilbox/docs/advanced/connect-to-host-os.rst

 When you want to connect from inside a Docker container to a port on your host operating system, ensure the host service is listening on all interfaces for simplicity.

+The following sections will give you the IP address and/or the CNAME where the host os can be reached from within a container.

+.. _connect_to_host_os_docker_on_linux:

 Docker on Linux
 ===============